all-in-one-of/houdini-17/README.md

 # houdini
-Going to layout a good library of python scripts.
+A good library of python scripts.